 You may have heard of, or are interested in, using smartphones that employ dual-SIM cards but aren’t exactly sure how it all works.
-Is it more expensive?
-Does one need to change mobile carrier?
-Which smartphone should I buy?
-Here are some answers to set you on the right track.
+Maybe not everyone knows it, but dual SIM smartphones are not all the same.
+Let us break down everything you need to know about dual SIM smartphones.

 Can I use two SIM cards from two different operators?